juanit0o/Projeto1-CNS/README.md

 # CNS repo
-Repository with the 3 Computational Numerical Statistics
+Repository with the 3 Computational Numerical Statistics using R.